bbauska/W3Cx-3of5/README.md

    width="65%" />
 </p>

-Also note that in this example, we used H1s after each sectioning element, and we still get a hierarchy, some H1s are inside an &lt;article&gt; that is in a &lt;section&gt; (this corresponds to the third example given in the "heading and sectioning elements" part of the course):
+<p>Also note that in this example, we used H1s after each sectioning element, and we still get a hierarchy, some H1s are inside an &lt;article&gt; that is in a &lt;section&gt; (this corresponds to the third example given in the "heading and sectioning elements" part of the course):</p>

 ```
 1.  <section>